roc-lang/roc/www/content/abilities.md

 Functions are not serialisable, therefore Roc does not derive `Encoding` for types that contain functions.

-Encoding for `Dict` values **has not been implemened**, see [#5294](https://github.com/roc-lang/roc/issues/5294) for more details.
+Encoding for `Dict` values **has not been implemented**, see [#5294](https://github.com/roc-lang/roc/issues/5294) for more details.
 If you would like to help implement this, please let us know.

 **Example** showing the use of `Encoding.toBytes` to serialise a Roc `List (Str, U32)` to a [JSON](https://www.json.org/json-en.html) encoded string.